tvdstorm/oalgcomp/README.md

 oalgcomp Git repository.
 Go to Window->Open Perspective->Other..., and select Git Repository Exploring.
 (If this perspective does not show, please see below how to install EGit.)
-In the left-hand side of the Git perspective, click on link Clone a Git repository.
+In the left-hand side of the Git perspective, click on the link "Clone a Git repository" or click the button in the tool bar with blue curved arrow.
 Enter or paste https://github.com/tvdstorm/oalgcomp.git in the URI text-field.
 Click Next, and Next (checking out master) and Finish.
 The repository should now be listed under "Git Repositories".
 Expand the tree view of